 The ARBA's medical advisor reviewed DoD and VA medical records and not solely those documents listed in 4j(1) and (2) above.

-5. APPLICANT-PROVIDED EVIDENCE: Certificate of Release or Discharge from Active Duty; Application for the Review of Discharge; LabCorp blood test.

-6. POST SERVICE ACCOMPLISHMENTS: None submitted with the application.
+- 5. APPLICANT-PROVIDED EVIDENCE: Application for the Review of Discharge and Certificate of Release or Discharge from Active Duty. - 6.
+POST SERVICE ACCOMPLISHMENTS: None submitted with the application.

 7. STATUTORY, REGULATORY AND POLICY REFERENCE(S):